 A final thought must go to banana beer, urwagwa, as it is called in Rwanda, but can be found all over East Africa.
 It is brewed by fermenting mashed bananas and adding sorghum, millet or maize as the yeast component.
 It is thick, not very fizzy and has 14% alcohol content.
 This, I suppose, makes it stronger than any old beer.
 It has a very unusual taste, somewhat sweet, but not like banana.
 It’s a cross between almonds, walnuts and liquorice.
 Some people like it and some people don’t.

 Kenya and Rwanda are wonderful places to visit.
 If you are visiting them to experience the wildlife and you are not vegan, think about whether there are any morally relevant differences between the wild animals that you want to see alive and thriving and the animals we condemn to death so we can exploit their bodies and reproductive secretions.
 They all want to live and our tastebuds, vanity and convenience are not a good reason to kill or exploit any animal.
-It is easy to be vegan… anywhere – and this website can show you how.
+We can be vegan anywhere.

 And if you are heading to Zambia, then click here for Vegan in Zambia